SamL0823/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies
 Angular
 Bootstrap
+FireBase

 I'm not sure what other Technologies I'll need yet.
 Will definitely be looking for ways to use something new.
 ### What I'll Have to Learn
 -I'll need to learn how to apply the "Compose Email" feature.
+-I'll need to learn to implement firebase for user authentication -I'll need to learn how to implement the 'drag and drop links' feature
 ### Project Tracker
 https://trello.com/samanthaleonard11/boards